Fort Hood soldier selected for prestigious aviation award

 ILLESHEIM, Germany — Cpl.
-Oscar Cantu of 615th Aviation Support Battalion, 1st Air Cavalry Brigade, Fort Hood, has been selected to receive the CW4 Bob Wylie Award for AH64 Apache Aircraft maintenance excellence.
+Oscar Cantu of 615th Aviation Support Battalion, 1st Air Cavalry Brigade has been selected to receive the CW4 Bob Wylie Award for AH-64 Apache Aircraft maintenance excellence.

 Cantu has been with the 1st Air Cavalry Brigade for two years and was nominated by his chain of command to receive this high honor because of his outstanding work ethic, subject matter expertise and leadership qualities.